ST10484402/my-app/README.md

 - Add Item Screen
 - The user can add a new menu item by entering the dish name, description, price, and selecting a category.

+# Add Item Screen

+The `AddItemScreen` component allows users to add a new item to the menu by providing details such as the dish name, description, price, and category.
+The category is selected from a dropdown menu.
+This screen is part of a larger menu management system in a React Native app.

+## Features

+- Users can add a new dish by entering the dish name, description, and price.
+- A dropdown menu is used to select a category for the dish.
+- Validations ensure that the dish name, price, and category are entered before saving the item.
+- The user can cancel or save the new item.

 # Youtube video link
 https://youtube.com/shorts/u1WuZQF69kM?si=N-SMDzPQqCoa03DE